+The New York University and the National Academy of Sciences' Institutional Review Boards approved research.
 Data was collected at the National Academy of Sciences Museum in Washington, DC.
 Three touch screens were mounted in a kiosk at the museum and were used to collect responses from the study participants as a part of a larger exhibition on aging (Life Lab: Aging).
 In the paper we present incentive compatible data collected over a two-year period (from May 2012 to May 2014) from these kiosks.

 Museum visitors, who were interested in exploring the exhibit, were offered the opportunity to make binary choices, which would provide information about their risk-attitudes.
 Before beginning to make choices, subjects were asked whether they consented to participate in a research experiment.
 Independent of their decision, their experience with the exhibit was exactly the same.
 Data from subjects who did not consent are not included here.
 Since we could not secure informed consent from children and their guardians in this setting, our sample includes only people 18 years old and older.
 Non-consenting subjects thus include all minors; no information about the age distribution of non-consenters is available, by design.
+S1 Fig in the Supporting information explains the procedure that was used to assess whether the museum visitor qualifies to participate in the study.

 The instructions for the task and the task itself were implemented through a touch screen interface.
-The task was based on our earlier papers on preferences for risk and ambiguity
+The task was based on our earlier papers on preferences for risk and ambiguity [27,35].

-(Levy et al. 2010; Tymula et al. 2013).
 Participants made 40 choices between pairs of monetary outcomes, which allow us to parametrically and non-parametrically estimate their attitudes towards risk and ambiguity.
 The order in which the choice situations were presented was randomized separately for each participant.
 In each choice situation, the participant could select a certain payout of \$5.
 The other option was a lottery with two possible outcomes: \$0 or a positive dollar amount that varied from trial-to-trial.
 All possible lottery rewards (\$5, \$8, \$20, \$50, and \$125) were fully crossed with all winning probability levels (13%, 25%, 38%, 50%, 75%) resulting in 25 unique risky trials.
 In these risky trials, both the reward and the probability of winning were precisely known.
 There were additional 15 trials in which the exact odds of winning were not known, which we call ambiguous trials.
 There were three possible levels of ambiguity (25%, 50%, 75%), each fully crossed with the same five possible rewards (\$5, \$8, \$20, \$50, and \$125).
-Ambiguity was always centered on an equal chance of winning or not, which effectively replicated the classic Ellsberg design (Ellsberg 1961).
-Figure 1 shows examples of screen shots from the exhibit.
+Ambiguity was always centered on an equal chance of winning or not, which effectively replicated the classic Ellsberg design [36].
+Fig 1 shows examples of screen shots from the exhibit.